 Definition 41.
-A differential equation is an equation of the form where y is a variable depending on x, the prime means the derivative over x and f(x, y) is a given function of two variables, x and y, which is supposed to be "good enough" (continuous and differentiable).
+A differential equation is an equation of the form where y is a variable depending on x, the prime means the derivative with respect to x, and f(x, y) is a given function of two variables, x and y, which is supposed to be "good enough" (continuous and differentiable).